rnorm(10) # draw 10 random values from a Standard Normal distribution [1] -2.9017454 1.6591803 -0.3806936 0.2842570 -2.1319494 -1.1003835

 brms |

-Fitting practically any Bayesian model via MCMC with STAN | brm , prior |
+Fitting practically any Bayesian model via MCMC with STAN | brm, set_prior |

 blavaan |

-Fitting Bayesian SEMs | bcfa , bsem |
+Fitting Bayesian SEMs | bcfa, bsem |

 Let’s run a few commands in RStudio to familiarize with its console and see if the installation works properly